 No matter which holiday you're celebrating, this weekend is—as usual—packed with great activities and fun things to do for kids and families.
 Those dinos at the Bronx Zoo are starring in their own evening fright fest, Dinosaurs in the Darkness: The Hatching.
 There's a Broadway Fright Night musical celebration perfect for theater kids.
 The Little Red Lighthouse Festival is beaming uptown.
 You can even come face to face with a falcon at Wave Hill.
 And, at the top of our list: FAO Schwarz's 160 Years of Toys blowout at Rock Center!

-Read on for our top picks for the coming weekend, or check out our list of 25 Fun Things to Do on Columbus Day in NYC.
-Also, be sure to check our October GoList and just released Halloween Guide to help you plan out the rest of this fall.
-As always, our Event Calendar is full of activities and events for every day of the week.
+Read on for our top picks for the coming weekend, and check out our list of 25 fun things to do on Indigenous Peoples Day in NYC.
+Our just-released New York City Halloween Fun Guide is ready to help you plan out the rest of this month, and, as always, our Family Activity Calendar is spookily stuffed with delicious activity options and updated daily.

 And don't miss your chance to win!
 Mommy Poppins is sponsoring a pretty amazing giveaway: The grand-prize winner will get a 2 night all-inclusive trip for 2 adults and 2 children (including airfare from the continental US, food, & beverages) to Velas Vallarta family resort in Puerto Vallarta, Mexico.
 Enter to win our Family Fun Resort Getaway.